woman suffering morning sickness misery

 When Does Morning Sickness End?!

 Why it’s called “morning sickness” makes no sense to me.
-In fact, I often felt the worst in the evenings and in the middle of the nights.
+I often felt the worst in the evenings and the middle of the night.

 In the movies, the woman who runs to the bathroom to vomit once at the start of the day is not at all a realistic depiction of morning sickness.
 At least not in my case, or for many other women.
 But, who wants to watch a sad movie of a sick, grungy, depleted woman moping about all day and night for months on end?
 It would just be a really bad movie.